konradgrutz/ccRCC_biomarker_analysis/readme.md

     - note, all coordinates are based on hg19/GRCh37

-### PCR
+### PCR validation and diagnostic models

 - scripts/evaluate-PCR-predictions.r.ipynb
     - evaluates the qPCR validation measurements
     - produces
-        - Table 4 with classification measurements (sensitivity, specificity, accuracy, ...)
+        - Table 4 with classification measurements (sensitivity, specificity, accuracy, ...) with and without adjustment for obesity and hypertension
         - Figure 5 with ROC curves
-        - Table S5 that shows the performance when using 2 genes for classification
+        - Table S5 that shows the performance when using 2-4 genes for classification and with or without adjustment for obesity and hypertension

+### Crossvalidation of the diagnostic models

+- scripts/model-crossvalidation.r.ipynb
+    - does the fivefold repeated crossvalidation of the models with 1, 2, 3, 4 genes
+    - produces Suppl.
+Table S6 with the mean and standard deviations of the model metrics